Mark 12: The resurrection and marriage

 The belief in the resurrection of the dead was largely a fairly recent innovation in ancient Jewish thought, and Jesus defends the belief against the Sadducees, who consider it to be a false innovation.
 He quotes God's statement to Moses on Mount Sinai made in the present tense about the patriarchs to show that God states them to be still in existence after their death, and thus that the doctrine of resurrection is present in the scripture from the beginning.
 Jesus concludes that the Sadducees "greatly err".
 Meyer notes that the "short pithy words" of this assertion, πολὺ πλανᾶσθε (polu planasthe), do not need the additional words in the Textus Receptus, ὑμεῖς οὖν, humeis oun, "you therefore").

-So far in Mark's gospel, Jesus has raised a dead girl (Mark 5:41-42: see Daughter of Jairus) and has predicted his own death and resurrection, in 8:31 for instance, but has not discussed the nature of resurrection in depth.
+So far in Mark's gospel, Jesus has raised a dead girl and has predicted his own death and resurrection, in 8:31 for instance, but has not discussed the nature of resurrection in depth.
 Jesus largely defends the belief here, perhaps indicating Mark's intended audience already knows it.
 Paul also describes bodily resurrection in 1 Corinthians 15, that it will be of a fundamentally different nature than people's current physical nature.
 Jesus in the Gospel of Thomas uses an argument for eternal life based on the fact that the non-living matter of dead food becomes the living matter of the body after a person has eaten it.
 Philosophically the validity of Jesus' argument for the resurrection of the dead depends on the accuracy of the story of the burning bush, that is if God really did say that and meant it in that way existence is possible after death as God would never be wrong.
 The Pharisees also believed in the resurrection of the dead.